What Happens If You Don't Pay Car Insurance

 Ask about reinstatement.

-If the grace period has closed, many insurers allow reinstatement within 30 days of cancellation.
-You'll pay all overdue premiums and a reinstatement fee.
-You'll also need to sign a no-loss statement confirming no claims occurred during the gap.
+If the grace period has closed, many insurers allow reinstatement within 30 days of policy cancellation.
+You'll pay all overdue premiums plus a reinstatement fee, and you'll sign a no-loss statement, also called a no-loss declaration.
+It confirms no claims occurred while the policy was lapsed.

 4. 4